 Early range of motion and potential strengthening should be planned.
 The electrodiagnostic study may assist in helping plan as to whether or not the patient will be needed for long-term bracing and or whether or not the weakness is likely to get worse or spread to other motor groups.
-Early placement into the ankle dorsiflexor brace improves gait mechanics, decreases falls, and helps to minimize other secondary musculoskeletal complaints from the altered gait cycle.
+Early placement into the ankle dorsiflexor brace improves gait mechanics, decreases falls and helps to minimize other secondary musculoskeletal complaints from the altered gait cycle.

-In the event that a toxic or other metabolic etiology is discovered, it is best treated early and avoidance or withdrawal of the offending agent.
+If a toxic or other metabolic etiology is discovered, it is best treated early and avoidance or withdrawal of the offending agent.

-Medical oncologic issues may arise in cases of underlying malignancy, or space-occupying lesion.
+Medical oncologic issues may arise in cases of underlying malignancy, or space-occupying lesions.
 Previous chemotherapeutic agents can also result in peripheral neuropathy, which is typically symmetric and distal.
 However, this or any etiology for underlying peripheral neuropathy may make peripheral nerves more prone to compression.

-Preparation for long-term care, as to bracing, and adaptive equipment should be considered.
+Preparation for long-term care, bracing, and adaptive equipment should be considered.
 Rehabilitation medicine services and other therapy should be directed toward the underlying etiology in addition to the foot drop itself.
 Staging will depend upon the underlying diagnosis such as multiple sclerosis or Lou Gehrig disease being treated differently in terms of staging compared to lumbar spinal pathology.

 Prognosis depends both upon the degree of injury and the underlying diagnosis.